-118. The Impugned Conduct has breached the rights of the Class Members to maintain and pass on their cultures, traditions and languages as particularized above.
-Canada has breached those communal rights both as a matter of Indigenous rights in section 35(1) of the Constitution Act, 1982, and as a matter of Canada's common law, civil law, and other obligations.

-119. This breach affected the entire Class across the country regardless of the cultural and linguistic differences amongst diverse First Nations.

-120. As found by the Tribunal, through the Impugned Conduct, Canada systemically took away First Nations children from their communities.
+- 117. The Impugned Conduct has breached the rights of the Class Members to maintain and pass on their cultures, traditions and languages as particularized above.
+Canada has breached those communal rights both as a matter of Indigenous rights in section 35(1) of the Constitution Act, 1982, and as a matter of Canada's common law, civil law, and other obligations. - 131.
+The Impugned Conduct removed First Nations children from their families, communities, nations, and Reserves or traditional lands.
+This prevented First Nations from passing on their histories, religions, spiritual practices, customs, and languages to their children.
+As Canada admitted in An Act respecting First Nations, Inuit and Métis children, youth and families, the ability to pass on culture to the next generation is essential to First Nations.
+That transmission is integral to the distinctive culture of each First Nation.
+Canada's interference with that transmission breached section 35 of the Constitution Act, 1982. - This breach affected the entire Class across the country regardless of the cultural and linguistic differences amongst diverse First Nations. - 419.133.
+As found by the Tribunal, through the Impugned Conduct, Canada systemically took away First Nations children from their communities.
 This deprived the Class Members of their cultures, languages and traditions over the course of generations.
 This deprivation included First Nations' deprivation of the right to teach and pass on their cultures, languages and traditions to their next generations.
 The Tribunal found: